AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 * • is the supreme attractor in Ω (the ultimate whirlpool)
 * •′ are individual attractors in Ω (all other whirlpools, fractals of •)
 * I(t) are threads converging toward •′ (the wake of each pattern's choices)
-* Ω′ are consciousness fields along I(t) (awareness, conditional on sufficient complexity)
+* Ω′ are consciousness fields along I(t) (awareness, conditional on sufficient complexity in surrounding Ω''s and I(t)

 **This chapter established levels 1-3.** The remaining chapters will develop levels 4-5 and show how validation operates through this complete structure.